aaronbieber/octopress-blog/_posts/2013-03-07-i-love-git-a-lot.markdown

 ones on github.com, which is really helpful when using a new computer or reinstalling your OS from scratch.

 Today, though, I took it to the next level.
-Want to know more?<!--more-->
+Want to know more?~~MORE~~

 Maybe this isn't an Earth-shattering, life-changing revelation, but it occurred to me that every time I clone this repository I wind up copying out